VlachosGroup/pMuTT/README.md

 ## Implemented features
 1. DFT-generated data can be input using Excel and special column header names.
 2. Ideal Gas and Harmonic Thermo statistical thermodynamic models have been implemented.
 Framework to create new models is straightforward (classes only need to: state explicitly attributes required in the `__init__` method, contain the methods `get_CpoR(Ts)`, `get_HoRT(Ts)`, `get_SoR(Ts)`, and `get_GoRT(Ts)`).
-3. Thermdat empirical model has been implemented.
+3. Nasa empirical model has been implemented.
 Given Cp as a function of temperature, a reference temperature and associated enthalpy and entropy, NASA polynomials can be generated.
 4. Framework to convert statistical thermodynamic model to empirical models implemented.
 See [Thermochemistry.examples.VASP_to_thermdat](https://github.com/VlachosGroup/Thermochemistry/tree/master/examples/VASP_to_thermdat).

 ## Planned features